 A sign is an objective indicator of an abnormality or problem usually detected and interpreted by a doctor.
 Examples include blood pressure, temperature, masses, and weight loss.
-A symptom is a subjective report provided by the patient.
+A symptomis a subjective report provided by the patient.
 Examples include pain, lightheadedness, or headaches.
 Signs and symptoms may help identify a cancer in its early stages.
 The earlier a cancer is detected the better the outcomes tend to be.
-Unfortunately in some cancers, symptoms may not appear until it is in an advanced stage.
+Unfortunately in some cancers, symptoms may not appear until the cancer is in an advanced stage.

 Some general signs or symptoms may be related to a variety of cancers.
 These are common signs and symptoms that can be caused by a variety of factors, most harmless.
 They should be checked out by a doctor, especially if the symptoms last for a long time or are getting worse.
 General signs and symptoms of a cancer include:

-- Skin changes, including darkening, reddening, itching, excessive hair growth, yellowing of the skin or eyes—jaundice
+- Skin changes, including darkening, reddening, itching, excessive hair growth, and yellowing of the skin or eyes—jaundice

 - Persistent pain

-- Unexplained changes in weight (up or down), or change in girth
+- Weight gain or loss or change in girth

 - Excessive fatigue with or without weakness